Reisszug

 The Reisszug (also spelt Reißzug or Reiszug) is a private cable railway providing goods access to the Hohensalzburg Castle at Salzburg in Austria.
 It is notable for its extreme age, as it is believed to date back to 1460.
-A wall for its protection was errected in 1461 and a source mentions it in 1515.
+A wall for its protection was erected in 1461 and a source mentions it in 1515.

 The Reisszug should not be confused with the Festungsbahn, a funicular that provides public access to the Hohensalzburg Castle, and which dates from 1892.